-Staten Island’s North Shore includes an extremely diverse range of development and has a unique opportunity to capitalize on its existing assets and significant potential through near and long term planning.
+Staten Island’s North Shore includes an extremely diverse range of development with unique opportunities to capitalize on its existing assets and significant potential through near and long term planning.

-Similar to the Working West Shore 2030 study, the North Shore Study grew out of a recommendation from the Mayor's Growth Management and Transportation Task Forces.
+Similar to the Working West Shore 2030 study, the North Shore Study—which was completed in 2011) grew out of a recommendation from the Mayor's Growth Management and Transportation Task Forces.

-NYCEDC and the NYC Department of City Planning have partnered to conduct a comprehensive land use and transportation study to identify opportunities for improved transportation connections, job creation, environmental protection, public access, and other public goals.
-The study will create a framework that can be used to guide future zoning and development actions by identifying alternative land use scenarios, including transportation and other infrastructure investments necessary to support each scenario.
+NYCEDC and the NYC Department of City Planning partnered to conduct a comprehensive land use and transportation study to identify opportunities for improved transportation connections, job creation, environmental protection, public access, and other public goals.
+The study created a framework that could be used to guide future zoning and development actions by identifying alternative land use scenarios, including transportation and other infrastructure investments necessary to support each scenario.

-The study area runs from Arlington Marsh in the west, to the St. George Ferry Terminal in the east, the Kill van Kull in the north, and Forest Avenue in the south.
+The study area ran from Arlington Marsh in the west, to the St. George Ferry Terminal in the east, the Kill van Kull in the north, and Forest Avenue in the south.

-The two crucial east-west transportation linkages within the study area are the former North Shore Right of Way and Richmond Terrace, which will both be closely examined as opportunities to improve residential and commercial mobility.
+The two crucial east-west transportation linkages within the study area were the former North Shore Right of Way and Richmond Terrace, which were both closely examined as opportunities to improve residential and commercial mobility.

-The study area has an extremely diverse range of development and includes working maritime industrial uses in close proximity to historic communities and commercial centers.
+The study area had an extremely diverse range of development and includes working maritime industrial uses in close proximity to historic communities and commercial centers.

 NYCEDC initiated this in-depth development study to ensure that future land use and transportation growth patterns on Staten Island, particularly on the North Shore, meet the following economic growth objectives:

-Community engagement is essential to creating a North Shore Action Plan that leads to meaningful public and private investment, increased opportunity, and a higher quality of life for North Shore communities.
+Community engagement was essential to creating a North Shore Action Plan that lead to meaningful public and private investment, increased opportunity, and a higher quality of life for North Shore communities.

-The success of the study will, first and foremost, rely upon the input of North Shore residents – the project’s "inside experts."
-In addition, Community and Technical Advisory Committees, made up of civic, public, non-profit, and private sector leaders, will help NYCEDC and NYCDCP to reach a broad and diverse group of stakeholders.
-These committees will also provide guidance on project direction and recommendations throughout the study.
+The success of the study relied upon the input of North Shore residents – the project’s "inside experts."
+In addition, Community and Technical Advisory Committees, made up of civic, public, non-profit, and private sector leaders, helped NYCEDC and NYCDCP to reach a broad and diverse group of stakeholders.
+These committees also provided guidance on project direction and recommendations throughout the study.